Engineers Garage

 Insight – Learn the workings of a capacitive touch sensor

-Capacitive Touch Sensor: The picture above displays a capacitive touch sensor.
-Capacitive sensor is encapsulated by agood blackplastic material which holds IP67 rating.
-IP or Ingress protection rating system is a classification system showing the degree of protection from solid objects or liquids.
-In this the first number after P denotes that it is protected from dust and the second shows that it’s protected against the effect of immersion in liquid.
+Figure 1 shows a capacitive touch sensor.
+The sensor is encapsulated in a durable black plastic material that holds an IP67 rating.
+The Ingress Protection (IP) rating system classifies the degree of protection a device has against solid objects and liquids.
+In this case, the first number after “IP” indicates dust protection, while the second number signifies protection against immersion in liquid.

 Diagrammatical Image Showing Various Parts of A Capacitive Touch Sensor